Ayesha-da/pneumonia_detection_analysis/README.md

 * For the training - are you using a GPU or a CPU?
 Local machine or online resource?
 Any other details on the hardware or software configuration?

-For the model training we used google colab-GPU
+For the model training we used google colab-GPU and local computer

 * Did you experience any memory of other difficulties with the image or data size?

-Yes
+yes very long training time, installing new packages such as cvs and updating version of tensorflow.

 * What does the model do if it receives an image that is not an x-ray (for example, a dog)?